2020 New Zealand euthanasia referendum: Public opinion

-Campaigning and endorsements
+Campaign rules

 The rules regarding campaigning for referendums are the same as for general elections.
 All advertisements must carry a promoter statement, stating the name and physical address of the promoter.
 It is illegal to campaign on polling day, or within a 10 m radius of an advance polling booth.

 During the regulated period, which ran from 18 August to 16 October 2020, promoters have to declare their campaign expenses and there are limits on how much they may spend on referendum campaigning.
 The maximum expense limit was $338,000 per referendum for those promoters registered with the Electoral Commission, and $13,600 per referendum for unregistered promoters.